SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 - [Ristretto](https://github.com/dgraph-io/ristretto)
 - [Ristretto design](https://blog.dgraph.io/post/introducing-ristretto-high-perf-go-cache/)

+[^1]: [Probabilistic Data Structures](https://www.geeksforgeeks.org/introduction-to-the-probabilistic-data-structure/) provide approximate answers to queries about a large dataset, rather than exact answers.
+These data structures are designed to handle large amounts of data in real-time, by making trade-offs between accuracy and time and space efficiency.
-[^1]: [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) In computer science, big O notation is used to classify algorithms according to how their run time or space requirements grow as the input size grows.
+[^2]: [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) In computer science, big O notation is used to classify algorithms according to how their run time or space requirements grow as the input size grows.